Centamin could face new legal challenge in Egypt

+UPDATE 1-UK minister plays down German claim to stock exchange "crown jewels"

+* Kirby says government following deal closely (Adds detail of debate, minister comment)

-CAIRO Two Egyptian lawyers filed a new legal challenge against London-listed goldminer Centamin (CEY.L) demanding it halt work after a court declared invalid the firm's right to operate the Sukari mine, its only production asset.
+CAIRO Nov 1 Two Egyptian lawyers filed a new legal challenge against London-listed goldminer Centamin demanding it halt work after a court declared invalid the firm's right to operate the Sukari mine, its only production asset.

 Centamin has said work was continuing despite this week's ruling.
 Before Thursday's new legal challenge it said the Cairo court did not have jurisdiction to annul its mining deal.